John Singleton: 1990s: Early career and breakthrough

-In 1991, Singleton made his film debut with Boyz n the Hood., a coming-of-age crime drama about three childhood friends growing up in the crime-ridden neighbourhood of South Central LA.
-Starring Cuba Gooding, Jr., Ice Cube, Nia Long, Morris Chestnut, Angela Bassett, Regina King, and Laurence Fishburne, the film was both a critical and commercial success.
+In 1991, Singleton made his feature film debut with Boyz n the Hood, a coming-of-age crime drama about three childhood friends growing up in the crime-ridden neighborhood of South Central LA.
+Starring Cuba Gooding Jr., Ice Cube, Nia Long, Morris Chestnut, Angela Bassett, Regina King, and Laurence Fishburne, the film was both a critical and commercial success.
 It debuted at the Cannes Film Festival.
 For his efforts, Singleton received Academy Award nominations for Best Original Screenplay and Best Director.
 At age 24, he became the youngest person ever nominated for Best Director and the first African-American to be nominated for the award.
 In 2002, the United States Library of Congress deemed the film "culturally significant" and selected it for preservation in the National Film Registry.

 In 1992, following the success of Boyz n the Hood, Singleton went on to direct VFX-driven "Remember the Time" music video for Michael Jackson, which featured Eddie Murphy, Iman, and Magic Johnson.
 The song and the music video were well-received and peaked at number three on the Billboard Hot 100 and number one on the Billboard Hot R&B Singles as well as the Mainstream Top 40 chart.
 It is certified 3× Platinum by the Recording Industry Association of America (RIAA).
 Internationally, the song was a Top 10 hit in nine countries, peaking at No.1 in New Zealand, at No.2 in Spain and No.3 in the United Kingdom.